 Parma.
 Parma is of great importance in particular for its High Renaissance school of painting.
 The cathedral and baptistery are outstanding for their Romanesque architecture and sculpture.
 See the astonishingly vital and illusionistic frescoes by Correggio in the cathedral, as well as the church of S. Giovanni and the exquisite Camera di S. Paolo.
 In the Palazzo della Pilotta is a good art collection and a rare Renaissance theatre.

 Cremona, Fidenza.
-Once a major Lombard city state, Cremona has one of the handsomest squares in Italy with a Romanesque cathedral, Italy’s tallest mediaeval campanile, baptistery and Gothic civic buildings.
+Once a major Lombard city state, Cremona has one of the handsomest squares in Italy with a Romanesque cathedral, Italy’s tallest medieval campanile, baptistery and Gothic civic buildings.
 Fidenza has a beautiful Romanesque cathedral, with excellent sculpture.

 Piacenza, Parma.
-Piacenza, which is on the border of Lombardy, has many mediaeval buildings on its Roman grid plan, among them an outstanding town hall and Romanesque cathedral.
+Piacenza, which is on the border of Lombardy, has many medieval buildings on its Roman grid plan, among them an outstanding town hall and Romanesque cathedral.
 From the Renaissance there is the beautiful church of the Madonna di Campagna and the equestrian statue of Alessandro Farnese is a masterpiece of Baroque sculpture.
 Some free time in Parma.

 Fontanellato, Sabbioneta.
 Fontanellato is a little town with an enchanting moated castle containing wonderful frescoes by Parmigianino.
 Sabbioneta was built as an ideal city on an almost miniature scale: a magical assembly of ducal palace, theatre, one of the world’s first picture galleries and all the appurtenances of a Renaissance ducal town.